plblum/jivs/README.md

 Change the value supplied to Conditions with implementations of `IDataTypeConverter`.

 Consider these *Use Cases*:
 - Provide case insensitive string matching by converting to lowercase.
 We've included a Converter for that, with "CaseInsensitive" as its Lookup Key.
 In this case, the Lookup Key should not be assigned to the ValueHost because its limited to the Condition.
-Many ConditionDescriptors have conversionLookupKey and secondConversionLookupKey properties where you assign the Lookup Key.
+Many ConditionConfigs have conversionLookupKey and secondConversionLookupKey properties where you assign the Lookup Key.

 	Here is the NotEqualToCondition configured with CaseInsensitive:
 	```ts